Telecom Terminology & Acronyms

 Direct Inward Dialing (DID) – Call routing directly to the desired telephone extension without the need for an operator or attendant.

 Direct Inward System Access – The ability to access internal features from an outside telephone line.

 DID Extension or DID Station – A specific phone within a PBX which can be called from the public telephone network without going through an attendant or auto-attendant.

 DID Number – A phone number used to route calls from the telephone network to a specific phone in a PBX (the DID extension).
 DID requires special DID trunks or ISDN PRI “two-way DID” trunks.
 Blocks of DID numbers (typically 10 or 20) are purchased from the LEC or CLEC for use on the PBX.
 The number of DID numbers usually substantially exceeds the number of trunks in the system.

-DID Trunk – A Direct Inward Dialing Trunk.
-A trunk (channel) which can only receive calls.
+DID Trunk – A trunk (channel) which can only receive calls.
 A group of telephone numbers (DID numbers) are associated with a given trunk group, however, there is no one-to-one correspondence between the individual channels and these numbers.
 The PBX uses the DID number given it by the phone company to route the channel to the correct DID extension within the PBX extension.
 This allows some or all PBX stations to receive calls directly without going through an attendant (or auto-attendant) Note that there are almost always more DID numbers than there are DID trunks.